ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/oauth.md

       by the application (e.g. `ucsb-sbhs-cs`, for example.)
     * Like preceding one, this app only works with sessions; no connection to a database
     * No ability to store user preferences, or any other persistent data
+* Github OAuth along with MongoDB access: <https://github.com/ucsb-sbhs-cs/webapps-oauth-and-pymongo-v1>
+    * Similar to webapps-oauth-github-org-example, but also includes example of accessing a MongoDB database

 # Using Flask-OAuthlib